wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/experimental/pixie-sizing.md

 There are two main categories of settings that are able to be customized.
 They are the general Kubernetes pod resource requirements, and internal Pixie-specific memory settings.

 1. Customizing Pod Resource Requirements
-- The resource requirements for any workload can be customized as described in this Readme (TODO: write this readme)
-- The specific Pixie workloads and their function are as follows:
-  - `kelvin`
-    - Query aggregator and exporter
-  - `vizier-pem`
-    - Data collection and short-term retention
-  - `vizier-metadata`
-    - Metadata cache used by Pixie
-  - `vizier-query-broker`
-    - Query scheduler
-  - `pl-nats`
-    - Internal Pixie message bus
-- An example showing how to modify the Wavefront CR to override resource requirements for `vizier-pem`:
+- The resource requirements for any workload can be customized through yaml configuration.
+Here is an example showing how to modify the Wavefront CR to override resource requirements for `vizier-pem`:
 ```yaml
 spec:
   clusterSize: small | medium | large